mrcnl/NER/README.md

 # NER
-Named Entity Recognition in Polish
+Named Entity Recognition in Polish using CRF